fuurin/firesnake/README.md

-# firesnake-firestore
+# firesnake
-A simple firebase firestore framework for TypeScript.
+A simple firebase firestore / realtime database framework for TypeScript.